derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Number

 The Number type denotes numbers.
 Impressive I know.
 These numbers can be whole (`-360`, `0`, and `360`) or fractions (`-.36`, `.36`, and `3.6`).
-They can be negative or positive too.
+They can be negative or positive.
 There are technically limits to a number value in JavaScript, but for our subset approach we can ignore them.
 If you ever need to work with extreme whole numbers (positives or negatives in the quadrillions) or similarly extreme fractions then feel free to dig deeper.
 Thought so.

 In the `artboards.js` code above we use a Number twice in the `deleteArtboardInFocus` function: